10 Small Tasks To Produce Big SEO ResultsPart of the Small to Big Series

 6. Pin a page or post to a social media profile

 Drive more traffic to your post or page by pinning a social media post containing a link to the relevant page/post.
-You can easily pin a post on your Facebook page, Twitter profile stream and Google+ post.
+You can easily pin a post on your Facebook page or Twitter profile stream.

 7. Check Google Search Console to see which sites are linking to your site and what content their linking to.
 Use this as an indicator as to what type of content to create and find sites that will link to that content.